Are you looking for Azure tag requirements, AWS tagging documentation or you want to know how to use GCP labels? You have come to the right place!

 In this post, we want to give you an overview of how different cloud platforms handle tags or labels.

-You can see this as a cheat sheet to help you navigate the tagging or labeling specifics of Azure, AWS, and GCP.
+You can see this as a cheat sheet to help you navigate the cloud tagging or labeling specifics of Azure, AWS, and GCP.

 This post will go into detail on questions like: